alisw/AliPhysics/MUON/READMEmchview.txt

 - select from a list of recently used source

 - select a raw data source (either by typing in its full pathname, or opening a file dialog).
 The second line in this group is to specify that you want to calibrate the data.
-Check the calibrate button, and specify the location of the OCDB to be used.
+Check one of the calibrate buttons, and specify the location of the OCDB to be used.
 If that field is not empty (and the corresponding entry is correct, of course), the raw data will be calibrated.
 The last line in that group is a single check button, to instruct the program to produce histograms of the data (see \ref mchview_histogramming)